Financial institutions: Migration through their own efforts

 Show your business customers what they specifically must do during the migration.
 Especially point out to your business customers that they should involve their IT department or software partner;

 - Inform your business customers that, in addition to questions about software (e.g. about updates to programs and interface) questions concerning hardware (e.g. reading devices for the new inpayment slip of the printers needed) may arise.

 The facts in brief

-- The present inpayment slips will be replaced by a standard inpayment slip with data code between mid-2018 and mid-2020.
-Therefore, as a financial institution, as of mid-2018 you should be able to process your customers’ bills with pain messages according to the new processing method.
+- The current payment slips will be replaced by the QR-bill.
+Therefore, as a financial institution, you must be able to process your customers’ QR-bills.

-- Instruct your customers that when purchasing a new reading device for the new inpayment slip, that they must make sure that it supports the QR code.
+- Instruct your customers that when purchasing a new reader for the new QR-bill they must make sure that it supports the QR code.